MindscapeHQ/raygun4aspire/README.md

 }
 ```

 You can also implement your own `IRaygunDataFilter` to suit your own situations and then register one or more of these custom filters on the RaygunSettings object (a code example for this can be seen after the below RaygunJsonDataFilter implementation example).
+If the filtering fails, e.g. due to an exception, then null should be returned to indicate this.

 Here's an example of a custom raw request data filter for the JSON data structure: